summeroff/cpp_set_performace/README.md

 ```

 ## Running
 Main function calls one of this functions `testByTimings();` or `testForVSProfiler();`.

-First just run tests calls and check cpu ticks.
+First function just run tests calls and check cpu ticks.

-Second can be used to run with MS Visual Studio profiler.
+Second function can be used to run with MS Visual Studio profiler.

 ## Results
 ```
-ticks in test1_setStrByValue         = 909
+ticks in test1_setStrByValue            = 780
-ticks in test2_setStrByValueWithMove = 607
+ticks in test2_setStrByValueWithMove    = 735
-ticks in test3_setStrByReference     = 141
+ticks in test3_setStrByReference        = 110
-ticks in test4_setStrByRValue        = 952
+ticks in test4_setStrByRValue           = 827
+ticks in test5_setStrByRValueWithMove   = 752
+ticks in test6_setStrByReferenceWithMove= 111
+ticks in test7_setStrByPointerPtr       = 109
-ticks in test5_setStrByRValueWithMove= 563
+ticks in test8_setStrBySharedPtr        = 294
 ```
-It looks like that a pass by reference is a fastest way.
+It looks like that `pass by reference` and `by pointer` is a fastest way.

+Also using `std::move(_str)` can make pass by value a bit faster but nowhere fast as reference.

 This numbers cannot be used to determine how fast but only to compare which way is relatively faster.

+Also this is synthetic and no way to say what amount of speedup can real code get.